 Installation is simple using Docker:

-DO NOT USE UNRAID TEMPLATES OR PORTAINER STACKS TO INSTALL COSMOS.
+DO NOT USE DOCKER-COMPOSE, UNRAID TEMPLATES, CASAOS OR PORTAINER STACKS TO INSTALL COSMOS.
 IT WILL NOT WORK PROPERLY.
+JUST RUN THE

 if you do not have docker installed, you can first easily install it this way on Linux, or with the official documentation for windows.

 Once installed, simply go to

 http://your-server-ip and follow the instructions of the setup wizard.